Skip to content

 Task TypeRecommended ModelWhy

-Complex architecture, difficult bugsClaude Opus 4.6Best agentic reasoning, highest accuracy on multi-step tasks
+Complex architecture, difficult bugsClaude Opus 4.8Strong agentic reasoning, good accuracy on multi-step tasks at half the cost of Fable 5

-Everyday coding, feature implementationClaude Sonnet 4.5Strong performance at lower cost, fast responses
+Everyday coding, feature implementationClaude Sonnet 4.6Strong performance at lower cost, fast responses

-Large context analysis (10k+ lines)Gemini 3 Pro1M+ token context window
+Large context analysis (10k+ lines)Gemini 3.1 Pro1M-token context window

-Quick iterations, simple editsGPT-5.2Fast responses, good for rapid prototyping
+Quick iterations, simple editsGPT-5.5Fast responses, good for rapid prototyping

 Switch models mid-session using the model picker in the bottom-left of the agent panel.